adamrfox/q_files/README.md

 -f | --token-file : Use a token file generated from qq auth_create_token command : list and close are currently supported qumulo : Name or IP address of a Qumulo node file file ... : A list of file names, ids, or locations.
-Space separated. [for close only]
+Space separated.
 </pre>

 Authentication: